Designing Digital Interfaces with More Effective User Experience Processes

 Design, iterate and test to validate design

 Now we get to start the fun part, designing the information architecture, user interface layouts, visual and interaction design.
 At this phase, we often produce deliverables in parallel with software development teams, using Agile software development methods.
 Using the latest UX design tools such as Adobe XD, Invision, and Sketch we can prototype and test the end-user experience with participants in our usability lab.
 Our usability lab allows us to observe users interactingwith device prototypes, and to monitor results with video capture technology.
 We can also share that real-time with distributed teams.
 This process provides us the ability, as a group, to digest the results, make informed design decisions, and generate quick iterations.

 One effective element of our work is our collaborative relationship with our clients.
-At Mindflow Design we are your extended team and we engage with you utilizing the latest UX tools for collaboration with distributed teams.
+At MPE (Formerly Mindflow Design) we are your extended team and we engage with you utilizing the latest UX tools for collaboration with distributed teams.
 The design handoff is made seamless using online spec

 , and asset delivery systems, such as Zeplin, that make updates easy, painless, and immediate.

 Designing new products, solving problems, and creating value is exciting stuff.
 Developing a sound vision that is vetted by research, and creating designs that are validated by user testing are your best option for creating a successful product that provides long-lasting value to your company and the world at large.